BLM Lands with Wilderness Characteristics (LWC) Inventory

 Thanks to the multi-year inventories by Wild connections volunteers and the careful review by BLM staff the recognized wilderness lands are more than doubled!

 Information on the wilderness inventory is found on BLM's web site.
 However, the Bear Mountain report has not been updated: in their letter to Wild connections on January 26, they noted "The RGFO is currently not able to update the webpage, please share this information with anyone who is interested."

 BLM revises Lands with Wilderness Characteristics (LWC) Wild Connections citizen inventories helped more than double the wilderness acres The Royal Gorge Field Office of BLM recently posted a revised inventory of Lands with Wilderness Characteristics on their webpage.
-Although they did not accept all of Wild Connections findings, 77% of the additions were in response to new information sbumitted primarily by Wild Connections.
+Although they did not accept all of Wild Connections findings, 77% of the additions were in response to new information submitted primarily by Wild Connections.